 As the situation of its minorities suggests, China remains incompletely baked as a nation.
 Its attempts to unify such a vast and varied population is one of the great unfolding stories of this century.
 It’s a story of enormous complexity that deserves more serious treatment.

 Mr. French teaches at the Columbia University Graduate School of Journalism.
-He is the author of the forthcoming “China’s Second Continent: How a Million Migrants Are Building a New Empire in Africa.”
+He is the author of “China’s Second Continent: How a Million Migrants Are Building a New Empire in Africa.”